Typeface (character): Civil War

-Returning in Marvel's Civil War: Front Line, Typeface has chosen to side against the Superhuman Registration Act.
-He joins a small resistance cell that includes Battlestar, Gladiatrix, and Solo.
-During a visit by the reporter Sally Floyd, he talks about how he had held his brother who had died in a foreign country, Typeface feels his brother had died in the cause of freedom and this had motivated him to oppose the act.
+Returning in Marvel's Civil War: Front Line, Typeface has chosen to side against the Superhuman Registration Act, motivated by his brother's legacy.
 Iron Man and S.H.I.E.L.D. agents attack, capturing Typeface and many other members of the group.
-Floyd and others escape.

-The prisoners are taken to a maximum security prison built in the Negative Zone called "Fantasy Island".
-While transferring, Typeface befriends Robbie Baldwin, otherwise known as Speedball.
-Both are concerned over the fate of a fellow prisoner adversely affected by the very nature of the Negative Zone.
+The prisoners are taken to a maximum security prison in the Negative Zone, where Typeface befriends Robbie Baldwin.
+After escaping the Negative Zone, Typeface is slammed into a bus by Venom and believed dead.

-According to writer Paul Jenkins, he "may not survive the series," but when he dies his eyes will be covered by "little X's".
-In Civil War: Frontline #10, he is slammed into a bus by Venom during the final battle.
-A quick examination of Typeface by a fleeing Ben Urich leads the Daily Bugle reporter to believe he is dead.
-Sally Floyd also witnesses the murder.
-Post-death, Typeface's eyes were not seen.

-In Civil War: Frontline #11, he is carried away in a stretcher, with the sheet pulled over all but his letter-covered arm.

 A recovered Typeface is later shown among the patrons of an underground casino that Spider-Man, Deadpool, and Saturn visit on Christmas.

 Reception

 In 2020, CBR.com ranked Typeface 10th in their "Marvel: 10 Famous Villains From The 2000s To Bring Back" list.

 In other media

-An alternate universe-displaced incarnation of Typeface appears in Spider-Man: Across the Spider-Verse, voiced by an uncredited actor.
+An alternate universe version of Typeface appears in Spider-Man: Across the Spider-Verse, voiced by an uncredited actor.